opf/openproject/docs/user-guide/calendar/README.md

 ### Are holidays considered in the calendar?

 Currently, the calendar does not consider weekends or holidays as non-working days, i.e. the end date for a task could e.g. be set on a Sunday.
 This is important for businesses that are working on weekends or holidays.
 Please note that we are currntly working on a feature for holidays and weekends that can be adjusted as needed.

+### Is there a limit for the number of work packages displayed in the calendar?

+The limit is 100 and can't be changed at the moment.
+Fin the respective feature request [here](https://community.openproject.com/projects/openproject/work_packages/35062/activity).